hmrc/manage-vat-subscription-frontend/README.md

 `sbt clean coverage test it:test coverageReport`

 ## Populating Stub
 Run `setup.sh` located in `change-vat-acceptance-tests` under `src/test/resources/stubData`.
-The script takes 1 argument - the name of the environment to populate the stub in.
+The script takes 1 argument - the name of the environment to populate the stub in. e.g. `./src/test/resources/stubData/setup.sh local`

 ## License